Microsoft Corporation (MSFT) Stock: Tracking the Weekly Performance - News Heater

 MSFT) stock’s latest price update

-The stock price of Microsoft Corporation (NASDAQ: MSFT) has surged by 0.31 when compared to previous closing price of 377.43, but the company has seen a 2.37% gain in its stock price over the last five trading sessions.
-The Motley Fool reported 2023-11-27 that Microsoft is expected to be the biggest spender on AI servers in 2024.
+The stock price of Microsoft Corporation (NASDAQ: MSFT) has plunged by -1.16 when compared to previous closing price of 378.91, but the company has seen a -0.77% decline in its stock price over the last five trading sessions.
+The Motley Fool reported 2023-12-03 that Nvidia is powering devices across the video game market with its chips.
+Microsoft’s Xbox Game Pass service is about to get a boost after a lucrative acquisition.

 Analysts’ Opinion of MSFT